ria-ee/X-Road-opmonitor/README.md

 Efforts have been made to ensure everything is easy, correct, secure.
 Please report any bugs and feature requests on the Github issue tracker.
-We will read all reports!
+We will **read** all reports!

-We accept pull requests from forks.
-If possible please follow guidelines https://github.com/vrk-kpa/xroad-joint-development/blob/master/WORKFLOW.md
+We also accept pull requests from forks.
-Very grateful to accept contributions from folks.
+If possible please follow guidelines https://github.com/vrk-kpa/xroad-joint-development/blob/master/WORKFLOW.md Very grateful to accept contributions from folks.

 ## Stay Safe